NJ Transit negotiations continue as strike countdown ticks closer to midnight deadline

 Gov. Phil Murphy says he may have to declare a state of emergency if engineers walk off the job.

-Meanwhile, NJ Transit has a contingency plan but says it will only accommodate 20 percent of daily riders.
+Meanwhile, NJ Transit has a contingency plan that would go into effect Monday but says it will only accommodate 20% of daily riders.
 The agency is asking people to work from home, if possible.

 The contingency plan includes cross honoring rail tickets on buses, light rail lines and the MTA for West of Hudson service.
 It also includes adding four more Park-and-Rides in Secaucus, Hamilton, at the Woodbridge Center Mall and the PNC Arts Center.